What is a Fiduciary?

 TuckerAllen is now offering fiduciary services, so that we may act as your fiduciary in a will, trust, or financial power of attorney in order to carry out your wishes.

-Why Have a Corporate Trustee?
+Why Have a Corporate Trustee or Agent?

-An important part of drafting a trust is picking a successor trustee.
+An important part of drafting a trust is selecting a successor trustee.
 As the Grantor or creator of your trust, you will typically serve as the initial trustee until you pass away or lose capacity.
 At that point, your successor trustee will be responsible for administering your trust.
 Trust administration involves several responsibilities, including protecting, liquidating, and distributing assets in your trust, as well as paying any taxes and managing creditor claims.
 You should choose a successor trustee who you can trust to administer your estate correctly and efficiently.

 Most of our clients will choose a family member or close friend as their successor trustee.
 If your family members are responsible and generally get along, you have uncomplicated assets, and you have a simple estate plan, choosing a family member or a close friend to administer your trust may be the best option for you.